microsoftgraph/microsoft-graph-training/tutorials/includes/typescript/app-only/07-completed.md

 <!-- markdownlint-disable MD041 -->

 You've completed the TypeScript Microsoft Graph tutorial.
 Now that you have a working app that calls Microsoft Graph, you can experiment and add new features.

+- Learn how to use [user (delegated) authentication](/graph/tutorials/typescript) with the Microsoft Graph JavaScript SDK.
-Visit the [Overview of Microsoft Graph](/graph/overview) to see all of the data you can access with Microsoft Graph.
+- Visit the [Overview of Microsoft Graph](/graph/overview) to see all of the data you can access with Microsoft Graph.

 ## Microsoft Graph Toolkit